-players, and settles on a final player that is judged empirically to be "best" out of all the players generated.† Policy iteration may be separated conceptually in two stages (see Fig. 1.1.1).
+out of all the players generated.† Policy iteration may be separated conceptually in two stages (see Fig. 1.1.1).

 - (a) Policy evaluation: Given the current player and a chess position, the outcome of a game played out from the position provides a single data point.
 Many data points are collected and used to train a value network, which then serves as the position evaluator for the player. - (b) Policy improvement: Given the current player and its position evaluator, trial move sequences are selected and evaluated for the rest of the game starting from many positions.
 An improved player is then generated by adjusting the move probabilities of the current player towards the trial moves that have yielded the best results.
 In AlphaZero this is done with a complicated algorithm called Monte Carlo Tree Search.
 However, policy improvement can also be done more simply.
-For example, all possible move sequences from a given posi-
+For example, all possible move sequences from a given position could be tried, extending forward a few moves, with the terminal